Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 - Go to my releases.
 - Choose "Code & Executable".
-- Download the .jar file.
-(Named: SnakesAndLadders_version2.jar)
+- Download the .jar file called «SnakesAndLadders_version2.jar».
 - Save and run the .jar file.
 - Enjoy and star my repository if you enjoyed it!